kriszyp/xstyle/README.md

 		=> span(first-name);
 	}

-The contents of the span that was created would then be set to the value of firstName.
-Changes in the value of the firstName would automatically be updated in the span's contents.
+The contents of the span that was created would then be set to the value of `firstName` (note that dashed nameds are converted to camelCase for JavaScript interaction).
+Changes in the value of the `firstName` would automatically be updated in the span's contents.

 We can also bind variables to inputs, and then the binding will work two ways, not only can changes in the variable be reflected in the input, but user edits to the value will be updated